Ramraghul/Alter_Game/README.md

 # Post caching System

-This is the server for Post caching System
+This is the server for the caching System

 ## Installation